Experiential learning resources for the innovative educator

 Facilitate learning experiences that are student-directed so they can practice desired career skills.
 Problem-based learning is a great example activity.
 Promote community relationships with your students such as starting a mentorship program or organizing service learning experiences.

 5) "Worksheets are quick and easy to plan and implement.
 Sometimes I just need a break from rigorous lesson planning."

 This is completely understandable.
 Teacher burnout is real and powerful.
 Sometimes teachers just need a breather.
 There is no problem with that.

 What to do instead?

 Like I said, I get it.
 If you must give out worksheets to give yourself a break, try to do it sparingly.
 There are other ways to take breaks that are better for everyone.
 Try something fun or student-directed to take the burden off of you and place the responsibility on your students.
 It's a win win situation.

-As you drift into summer, reflect on your year.
-What did you do well?
-What could have gone better?
-What changes do you want to make?
+As you make your goals for this year, consider what your students really need from you.
 What kind of people do you want your students to become?
 How do you want your students to perceive learning?
 Does your current approach support your teaching goals?
 Are drill worksheets working for you, and more importantly, are your students getting anything out of them?

-If your answers to those reflection questions revolve around the theme of "I want my students to have more authentic, engaging, and effective learning experiences moving forward", check out my free experiential learning resource library.
-I add new resources and experiential teacher tools regularly.
-It is a great place to start if you're still on the fence or need a little time and support.
+If your answers to those questions revolve around the theme of "I want my students to have more authentic, engaging, and effective learning experiences moving forward", then check out my free experiential learning tools to get your rolling.

 Observe.
 Question.
 Explore.
 Share.